-- 1 From the Navigation chart or Fishing chart, select a location. - 2 If necessary, select Navigate To. - 3 Select an option: - To navigate directly to the location, select Go To or . - To create a route to the location, including turns, select Route To or S. - To use Auto Guidance, select Auto Guidance or S.

-4 Review the course indicated by the magenta line.
+- 1 From the Navigation chart or Fishing chart, select a location.

+- 2 If necessary, select Navigate To.

+- 3 Select an option:

+- To create a route to the location, including turns, select Route To or . - To use Auto Guidance, select Auto Guidance or \$\sigms\cdots. - 4 Review the course indicated by the magenta line.